Setup

 - Paste hooks inside

-and use the existingwebhook
+/etc/webhook.confand use the existingwebhookservice

 Then route all traffic from the port through an Nginx reverse proxy using an SSL cert provided by certbot and your done.